Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

 In this work, we systematically study the electronic properties using DFT+DMFT calculations, followed by an RPA based analysis to investigate the superconducting mechanism in hybrid 1313 La$_3$Ni$_2$O$_7$.
-Our DMFT results reveal a layer-dependent correlation effect, where the SL subsystem manifests as a nearly insulating bad metal, while the TL subsystem remains metallic and features hole-doped Ni-$e_g$ orbitals relative to bulk La$_4$Ni$_3$O$_{10}$.
-Using DFT+DMFT derived effective model, our RPA analysis identifies an $s^{\pm}$-wave pairing symmetry in the TL subsystem of 1313 La$_3$Ni$_2$O$_7$.
-The pairing strength within the TL subsystem shows a similar doping trend to bulk La$_4$Ni$_3$O$_{10}$, which decreases upon hole doping, implying a lower $T_c$ compared to bulk La$_4$Ni$_3$O$_{10}$.
+DMFT results reveal a layer-dependent correlation effect, where the SL subsystem manifests as a nearly insulating bad metal, while the TL subsystem remains metallic and features hole-doped Ni-$e_g$ orbitals relative to bulk La$_4$Ni$_3$O$_{10}$.
+Using DFT+DMFT derived effective model, RPA analysis identifies an $s^{\pm}$-wave pairing symmetry in the TL subsystem of 1313 La$_3$Ni$_2$O$_7$.
+The pairing strength within the TL subsystem shows a decreasing trend upon hole doping, implying a lower $T_c$ compared to bulk La$_4$Ni$_3$O$_{10}$.
 Additionally, the SL and TL subsystems form an S-N-S Josephson junction, where the SL subsystem acts as a weak link, suppressing phase coherence and leading to a significantly reduced global $T_c$.
 Our findings clarify the genuine high-$T_c$ phase in RP La$_3$Ni$_2$O$_7$ series and highlight the important difference between hybrid-phase and pure-phase nickelate superconductors.

 Hybrid 1313 La$_3$Ni$_2$O$_7$ features an alternating stacking structure composed of SL La$_2$NiO$_4$ and TL La$_4$Ni$_3$O$_{10}$ subsystems, with a translation of $(\frac{1}{2},\frac{1}{2})$ between SL and TL subsystems, as shown in Fig.\ref{fig1}.
-Each Ni is surrounded by six oxygen atoms, forming an octahedron.
-At ambient pressure, 1313 La$_3$Ni$_2$O$_7$ crystallizes in the orthorhombic $Cmmm$ space group~\cite{huang2025superconductivitymonolayertrilayerphasela3ni2o7}.
-By applying external pressure, a structural phase transition occurs at approximately 13 GPa, leading to a tetragonal phase with $P4/mmm$ space group.
-Distinct from the 2222 La$_3$Ni$_2$O$_7$ and TL La$_4$Ni$_3$O$_{10}$, hybrid 1313 La$_3$Ni$_2$O$_7$ exhibits no octahedral tilt or rotation of the NiO$_6$ octahedron at ambient pressure.
-Throughout the pressure-induced structural phase transition, the out-of-plane Ni-O-Ni bond angle within the TL subsystem remains 180$^\circ$, analogous to the hybrid 1212 La$_5$Ni$_3$O$_{11}$~\cite{shi2025superconductivityhybridruddlesdenpopperla5ni3o11}.
+At ambient pressure, 1313 La$_3$Ni$_2$O$_7$ crystallizes in the orthorhombic $Cmmm$ space group~\cite{33}.
+By applying pressure, a structural phase transition occurs at approximately 13 GPa, leading to a tetragonal phase with $P4/mmm$ space group.